Standards for Distance Learning Library Services

 - sufficient to support innovative approaches to meeting needs.

-As noted in the definition of the librarian-administrator and in the opening statement of the following Management section, the functions of the librarian-administrator may be dispersed across innovative or distributed library systems among a number of librarians rather than assigned to one designated individual; however, under such circumstances, care must be taken to ensure that none of the essential functions of the librarian-administrator, as provided in the Standards and other closely related documents, are omitted from these systems.
+As noted elsewhere in the Standards, the role of the distance learning librarian may be shared among several employees or library departments; however, when such functions are so dispersed among a number of librarians, care must be taken to ensure that all of the essential functions of the distance learning librarian, as provided in the Standards and other closely related documents, are included within this model.

-The originating institution must provide professional and support personnel with clearly defined responsibilities at the appropriate location(s) and in the number and of the qualifications necessary to attain the goals and objectives for library services to the distance learning program, including direct human access for the distance learning community.
+The originating institution must provide sufficient professional and support personnel at the appropriate location(s) with the qualifications necessary to attain the goals and objectives for library services to the distance learning program.
 These individuals may be assigned to the library or in separately administered units, and should include:

-- a librarian-administrator to plan, implement, coordinate, and evaluate library resources and services addressing the information and skills needs of the distance learning community;
+- a distance learning librarian to plan, implement, coordinate, and evaluate library resources and services addressing the information and skills needs of the distance learning community;

 - additional professional and/or support personnel with the capacity and training to identify informational and skills needs of distance learning library users and respond to them directly, regardless of location.
 The exact combination of central and site staffing for distance learning library services will differ from institution to institution.